BYTECODENINJA/Task-1-Joseph-Mulwa/README.md

 # PulseBand — The AI-Powered Wellness Tracker

-A static, multi-page marketing site for the PulseBand product launch.
-No build step, no framework, no backend — just HTML, CSS and vanilla JavaScript.
+A static, multi-page marketing site for the PulseBand product launch.The first task at decode labs internship project.
+100% static, no backend.
 ## Structure

 ```